GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/sneddon/Example.rst

  - a ``SolidMechanicsEmbeddedFractures`` solver, called ``mechSolve``
  - a small-strain Lagrangian mechanics solver, of type ``SolidMechanicsLagrangianSSLE`` called here ``matrixSolver`` (see: :ref:`SolidMechanicsLagrangianFEM`)

-Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOSX.
+Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOS.
 It is important to make sure that the ``solidSolverName`` specified in the embedded fractures solver corresponds to the small-strain Lagrangian solver used in the matrix.